pieaerts/pieaerts/_destinations/botswana.md

 ---

 Growing up in the West, understanding the strong connection between humans, animals and nature isn't one of the first things one learns.
-Spending a few weeks walking and living with the African bushmen made me quickly realise that's a very big shame. &nbsp;
+Spending a few weeks walking and living with the African bushmen made me quickly realise that's a very big shame.